 By Asher Levine and Sujata Rao

-"As much as we like the Mexican story, data has been coming very soft and calls into question the central bank's scenario for a stronger recovery this year," Brown Brothers Harriman strategists wrote earlier on Wednesday.
+"As much as we like the Mexican story, data has been coming very soft and calls into question the central bank's scenario for a stronger recovery this year," Brown Brothers Harriman strategists wrote on Wednesday.

-Brazilian shares advanced in the three of the four past sessions.
+Brazilian stocks advanced in the three of the four past sessions.
 But underlying confidence in the local market has remained low due to a weak outlook for domestic economic growth, with gains typically short-lived.

-Ilan Solot, emerging markets strategist at Brown Brothers Harriman in London, said markets were "tired of selling."
+Ilan Solot, emerging markets strategist at Brown Brothers Harriman in London said markets were "tired of selling".

 "There has been a significant build-up of short positions and at any sign of improvement you will see a short-covering type of rally," Solot said.